myobie/nathanherald.com/content/writing/getting-started-with-wasm.md

 ## Standard library

-To do more than add we will need a stdlib with things like `malloc`, `free`, etc. Communicating `string`s between wasm and javascript involved the javascript using an exported `malloc` to write the string bytes into the wasm's memory and passing the memory address as a pointer to the wasm function 😱
+To do more than add we will need a stdlib with things like `malloc`, `free`, etc. Communicating `string`s between wasm and javascript involves the javascript using an exported `malloc` to write the string bytes into the wasm's memory and passing the memory address as a pointer to the wasm function 😱